 We hope this website serves as your link to the exciting happenings in the City of Negaunee and guides you to the information you are seeking.

-The City of Negaunee currently has vacancies on the following boards:
+The City of Negaunee is currently accepting applications for the following Boards and Commissions vacancies:

 Negaunee Master Plan Click HERE for information about the City's master plans.
 Plan drafts will be posted for public review at negauneemasterplan.org.